Xilinx/mlir-air/AIRDialect.md

 A terminator operation for regions that appear in the body of `air.pipeline` operation.

-Traits: HasParent<HerdPipelineOp>, Terminator
+Traits: AlwaysSpeculatableImplTrait, HasParent<HerdPipelineOp>, Terminator

-Interfaces: NoSideEffect (MemoryEffectOpInterface)
+Interfaces: ConditionallySpeculatable, NoMemoryEffect (MemoryEffectOpInterface)

 Effects: MemoryEffects::Effect{}